jinzhenfan/jekyll-now/_posts/2016-11-20-gene regulatory network inference.md

 ### Datasets

 I use a dataset from a microarray experiment of _Escherichia coli K-12_ strain to investigate biofilm formation in the first 24 hours of the culture.
+You can [download the dataset here]().

 The paper that describes this experiment is the following:
 Domka J, Lee J, Bansal T, Wood TK.
 Temporal gene-expression in Escherichia coli K-12 biofilms.
 Environ Microbiol.
 2007 Feb;9(2):332-46.